kavli-ntnu/Suite2P/README.md

 Forked from [Suite2p: fast, accurate and complete two-photon pipeline](https://github.com/cortex-lab/Suite2P) on 05.04.2018.
 Added [OASIS](https://github.com/zhoupc/OASIS_matlab) on same date.
 Algorithmic details in [http://biorxiv.org/content/early/2016/06/30/061507](http://biorxiv.org/content/early/2016/06/30/061507).

+### Last commit
+Last commit taken over from master in original repo: 08003ee6ec9a4a4ad87e600dcc053063b02ddac9

 ### Changes
 Made independent of the original "forced" folder structure (Mouse/Date/) to be able to call .tif folders directly.
 If ``mouse_name`` does not exist in make_db, process with non-prefixed folder structure.